 There are literally hundreds of ‘rating lists’ that measure the relative strength of chess engines, based on how many moves they make per minute.
 In addition to ranking chess engines from best to worst, these lists also provide margins of errors on the given ratings.

 Among these rating lists, the most famous are CCRL (Computer Chess Rating Lists) and CEGT (Chess Engines Grand Tournament).
 Keeping both these ratings in mind, we are presenting the most advanced Chess Engines that demonstrate the machine’s domination over humanity.

 CEGT Rating: 3094

 Hannibal is a Universal Chess Interface (UCI) engine that incorporates ideas from earlier engines, Twisted Logic, and LearningLemming.
-It uses the alpha-beta technique with several other chess specific heuristics and relies on a selective search.
+It uses the alpha-beta technique with many other chess specific heuristics and relies on a selective search method.

 CCRL Rating: 3232